 For purposes of the Executive Protection Agreements for Mr. Nekritz and Mr. Sullivan, a "Constructive Discharge" would occur if the executive terminated employment for "good reason."
 Good reason is generally defined for this purpose to mean a substantial adverse alteration in the nature of the executive officer's status or responsibilities, a material failure to provide the executive officer with compensation and benefits in accordance with the agreement or ProLogis' material breach of the agreement.
 The Executive Protection Agreements with Mr. Nekritz and Mr. Sullivan were amended, conditioned upon the Topco merger, to provide that the consummation of the Topco merger will be deemed to be a change in control for purposes of their Executive Protection Agreements, and to make other changes described below, although no payments will be made under such agreements unless there is a qualifying termination event during the term.
-In the case of Mr. Sullivan, the term of the Executive Protection Agreement as amended, extends for a period of two years following the Topco merger; provided, however, that if a subsequent change in control (as defined in the Executive Protection Agreements) occurs within the two-year term commencing at the effective time of the Topco merger, the term will be extended for an additional two-year period beginning with the date of any such subsequent change in control.
+In the case of Mr. Sullivan, the term of the Executive Protection Agreement as amended, ends on December 31, 2012.
+In the case of Mr. Nekritz, the term of the agreement as amended, extends for a period of two years following the Topco merger; provided, however, that if a subsequent change in control (as defined in the Executive Protection Agreements) occurs within the two-year term commencing at the effective time of the Topco merger, the term will be extended for an additional two-year period beginning with the date of any such subsequent change in control.

-The amendment to the Executive Protection Agreement for Mr. Nekritz broadens the circumstances under which Mr. Nekritz may terminate his employment during the term of the agreement and receive benefits under the agreement to include a relocation from the current ProLogis leadquarters location and certain reductions in pay.
-The amendment to Mr. Sullivan's agreement acknowledges that will receive benefits under the agreement if he terminates his employment upon at least 30 days' advance notice following the effective date of the Topoc merger and ending on December 31, 2012.
-Finally, the amendments provide that even though all outstanding equity awards held by the covered executive officer at the time of termination would otherwise vest upon a qualifying termination, with respect to awards that are made in connection with the Topoc omerger that vest ratably over three years, the executive officer will receive a pro-rata portion of the tranche that would otherwise vest in the year of termination based on the time elapsed since the last vesting date.
+The amendment to the Executive Protection Agreement for Mr. Nekritz broadens the circumstances under which Mr. Nekritz may terminate his employment during the term of the agreement and receive benefits under the agreement to include a relocation from the current ProLogis headquarters location and certain reductions in pay.
+The amendment to Mr. Sullivan's agreement acknowledges that he will receive benefits under the agreement if he terminates his employment upon at least 30 days' advance notice following the effective date of the Topco merger and ending on December 31, 2012.
+Finally, the amendments provide that even though all outstanding equity awards held by the covered executive officer at the time of termination would otherwise vest upon a qualifying termination, with respect to awards that are made in connection with the Topco merger that vest ratably over three years, the executive officer will receive a pro-rata portion of the tranche that would otherwise vest in the year of termination based on the time elapsed since the last vesting date.